Puppy Socialization: How to Socialize Your Puppy the Right Way

 However, an owner shouldn’t discount taking their pet out in public altogether to prevent disease, and in the process end up under-socializing.
 The long-term damage that can occur from lack of socialization includes aggression and shyness to strangers, children and other dogs, severe fear of new places and fear of new experiences.
 Socialization is a gift you can give your dog or cat to allow them to be happy living in our world.

 Socialization isn’t always about direct interaction.
 Just being in an environment where your puppy can see other dogs and humans and learn that they are part of the normal world and not scary is of huge benefit to your dog’s development.
 When I first started as a dog trainer off leash play with other puppies was considered the best way to socialize to other dogs.
-There’s been a shift away from that way of thinking because socialization by playing with their peers does not provide socialization experience with adult dogs.
-Puppies engage with each other very differently than adult dogs engage with other adult dogs.

 Many trainers now believe that socialization to other dogs can be achieved by letting your puppy interact with a few safe, dog friendly dogs, and in addition, making an effort to simply by be in the same environment with other dogs.

-When in the same environment you would work on training your puppy to feel comfortable in the presence of other dogs, but not allow direct interaction.
 During this exposure great things happen for the puppy in the way of treats and play with their owner.
 Additionally, observing but not engaging will help teach your puppy that sometimes you don’t get to meet every dog or human you see just because you want to.

-Don't take puppy out until all the shots?
+Don't Take Puppy out Until all the Shots?

 This advice is still out there.
-Sometimes it comes from social media, sometimes from the breeder, and sometime from the veterinarian.
+Sometimes it comes from social media, sometimes from the breeder, and sometimes from the veterinarian.
 Unfortunately if you wait until your puppy has all their shots, you will miss the critical socialization window.

 Taking a puppy who isn't fully vaccinated to locations where other dogs have been is a risk.
 I personally believe that socialization is worth that risk, but I can certainly understand where others would not.